How to avoid telephone scams

 Key takeaways

-• A vishing scam may be perpetrated through a call with an actual person or robocalls
+• A vishing scam may start as a call with an actual person or automated robocall.

 It usually comes as a phone call that sounds urgent or alarming.
-An unsolicited caller tells you your bank account has been compromised and that they need your PIN so they can verify your identity or unlock the account.
-Or they say they’re from a government agency, such as the IRS or the Social Security Administration.
-Sometimes they insist you owe money.
-Or they might announce you’re a lucky winner — but you’ll need to pay for shipping and handling to claim your prize.
+An unsolicited caller tells you your bank account has been compromised, and they need your PIN so they can verify your identity or unlock the account.
+The caller may also say they’re from a government agency, such as the IRS or the Social Security Administration.
+Sometimes they insist you owe money, or they might announce you’re a lucky prize winner, but you’ll need to pay for shipping and handling to claim your prize.

-These are all examples of “vishing,” a term that combines “voice” and “phishing” to describe a scam that relies on either a mobile or landline phone.
-Phishing refers to any attempt by cyber criminals to steal money or personal information from people through deceptive practices.
-It can also be perpetrated through email and short message or texting systems (known as “smishing”).
+These are all examples of vishing, a term that combines “voice” and “phishing” to describe a scam that relies on either a mobile or landline phone.
+Phishing refers to any attempt by cybercriminals to steal money or personal information from people through deceptive practices.
+It can also be perpetrated through email and texting systems (known as smishing).

 You should never give out personal or company information to an unsolicited caller, no matter who you think it is.

-One of the reasons these deceptions can be so convincing is that criminals can use personal information they’ve harvested from other sources to make a vishing attempt sound like an honest exchange.
-They also spoof phone numbers that belong to established organizations, which makes them appear legitimate on your caller ID.
-And they may lower your defenses with excellent imitations of call center professionals.
+These deceptions can be so convincing because criminals can use personal information they’ve stolen from other sources to make a vishing attempt sound like an honest exchange.
+They also spoof phone numbers that belong to established organizations, which makes the phone number appear legitimate on your caller ID.
+With excellent imitations of call center professionals, your defenses may be lowered.

 It pays to be aware of the latest vishing scams, but always remember the most important rule: You should never provide personal or company information on an unsolicited call, no matter who you think it is.